UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN-azure-to-azurestack.md

    - **Address Range** - The subnet's address range in CIDR notation (for example, 192.168.1.0).
 It must be within the address range of the virtual network.
 It should be noted that the address range of a subnet currently in use cannot be edited.

-   - **DDoS protection** - Select the DDoS protection you would like, for more information please see the [Azure DDoS Protection Standard overview](https://docs.microsoft.com/en-gb/azure/virtual-network/ddos-protection-overview).
+   - **DDoS protection** - Select the DDoS protection you would like.
+For more information, see the [Azure DDoS Protection Standard overview](https://docs.microsoft.com/en-gb/azure/virtual-network/ddos-protection-overview).

    - **Service endpoints** - This allows you to enable one or more service endpoints for more information please see [Virtual Network Service Endpoints](https://docs.microsoft.com/en-gb/azure/virtual-network/virtual-network-service-endpoints-overview).

-   - **Firewall** - This allows you to enable Azure Firewall, which is a managed cloud-based network security service that protects your Azure Virtual Network resources.
+   - **Firewall** - Select this option to enable Azure Firewall, which is a managed cloud-based network security service that protects your Azure Virtual Network resources.

      ![Create new virtual network](images/azs-public-browser-new-virtual-network-blade.png)